home-assistant/home-assistant.io/source/_integrations/wiz.markdown

 ---

 The WiZ integration allows you to control your WiZ lights and smart sockets.
-The devices are set-up through your Wi-Fi network and don't need any additional bridge or gateway.
+The devices are set up through your Wi-Fi network and don't need any additional bridge or gateway.

 {% include integrations/config_flow.md %}

-## Connect WiZ devices to you network
+## Connect WiZ devices to your network

 To connect a WiZ device to your Wi-Fi network, please follow the instructions in the [WiZ app](https://www.wizconnected.com/en/consumer/app/) (available for iOS and Android).
-If you have further questions please have a look into the [WiZ Support Page](https://www.wizconnected.com/en/consumer/support/).
+If you have further questions, please have a look into the [WiZ Support Page](https://www.wizconnected.com/en/consumer/support/).

 ### Enable local connectivity